TheV360/Love2DSmileBASICLibrary/docs/anim.md

 Animations start at the current thing, then move to the first element, then second, and if they loop, *they move back to the first thing!*
 When they run out of loops, they stop at the endpoint! *they don't go back to the first thing!*
+Edge case 2: when animating Definition numbers, they're secretly 0 by default even if you define them specifically!
+When animating them, if they go back to the first thing, they go back to 0!
+Not your specifically defined spchr, but spdef 0!

 # Edge cases and Animation Types
 ## Sprites